ggabbygg/ggabbygg/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+🔭 I’m currently working on  coding a robot to play a board game 🌱 I’m currently learning R
-- 📫 How to reach me: ...
+📫 How to reach me: ggee1@bryant.edu